-The lack of remorse or feelings of guilt after sinning and enjoying pleasure, the endorsing of a philosophy of "carpe diem", and suggesting that God will forgive these sins as He Himself created them, make de Haan a controversial figure to this day.
-He was a frontrunner who failed.
-His biography can be said to be a second murder on his person.
-Author Jaap Meijer (1965) shows more understanding for the murderer than his victim and reproaches de Haan that he never became a faithful believer in God and never abdicated the boys.
+The lack of remorse or feelings of guilt after sinning and enjoying pleasure, the endorsing of a philosophy of "carpe diem" and suggesting that God will forgive these sins as He Himself created them, make de Haan a controversial figure to this day.
+He was a frontrunner in his openness about homosexuality, and failed.
+De Haan's first biography can be said to be a second murder on his person.
+Author Jaap Meijer (1965) shows more understanding for the murde-rer than his victim and reproaches de Haan that he never became a faithful believer in God and never abdicated the boys.
 He could have better said there are different ways to serve God, and asked how his religious ambivalence connects to his boy love and sadomasochistic inclinations.
 The unity of pain and lust neatly parallels the unity of sin and pleasure, of Devil and God.
 Humiliating oneself is at once a religious and masochistic service to the masters of one's universe.
 In the story "The rape of Christ" he played with this theme of the Son of God's pleasure in pain.

-In his weekly "feuilletons" from Jerusalem for the Dutch newspaper Algemeen Handelsblad the same issues return, plus the political situation in Palestine.
-He went to Jerusalem as a zionist, but one could make the argument that his orthodox friends and the Arab boys turned him from a zionist into an anti-zionist.
-His most stable beloved and closest companion in Jerusalem would be Adil Effendi Aweidah (ca. 1900 - ca. 1963) who figures in many of de Haan's love poems, but there are other Arab names as well.
+In his weekly "feuilletons" from Jerusalem for the Dutch newspaper Algemeen Handelsblad the same issues return, plus the political situation in Palestine.6 He went to Jerusalem as a Zionist, and one could make the argument that his orthodox friends and the Arab boys turned him from a Zionist into someone critical of Zionism.
+His most stable beloved and closest companion in Jerusalem would be Adil Aweidah (ca. 1900 - ca. 1963) who figures in many of de Haan's love poems, but there are other Arab names as well.
 In an early feuilleton (February 22, 1920) he gave the arguments of the Palestinian Arabs against Jewish migration to the country.
 This exposé is based on an interview with one of the Palestinian leaders, Aref Pasha El Dajani.
-De Haan's attitude to the Arabs was double.
-He loved the boys, and enjoyed their culture.
-He described the Arabs as not-goal-directed, innocent, easy living, irreligious, while he himself was suffering from his calvinist work-oriented attitude, his loss of innocence, his belief.
-He envied their laziness and hedonism.
-He also praised the Arab leaders for their cultured and civilized behavior.
+De Haan's attitude to the Arabs was multidimensional.
+He loved the boys and enjoyed their culture.
+He described the Arabs as not-goal-directed, innocent, easy living, irreligious, while he himself was suffering from his Calvinist work-oriented attitude, his loss of innocence, his belief.
+He envied Arab's laziness and hedonism.
+He also praised their leaders for their cultured and civilized behavior.
 He was certainly fitting the image of an orientalist, even occasionally dressing as an Arab.
 One wonders whether he should have gone native with the Arabs when he should have lived on.
 His position in the Jewish community had become impossible at the time of his death, and he knew so.
-Going back to the Netherlands would have been seen as a defeat that he would not have been able to face.
-And his sexual preference was more fitting Arab than Jewish or Dutch culture.
+Going back to the Netherlands would have been seen as a defeat that would have been difficult to confront and his sexual preference was more fitting in Arab than in Zionist or Dutch culture.